-Believe it or not, cappuccino soups are popular in Prague and beyond.
+Believe it or not, cappuccino soups are popular in Prague and elsewhere in the Czech Republic.
 I saw them no less than three times on menus while we were there earlier this month.
 They were all very different from each other, and my favorite was a Pumpkin Cappuccino Soup.
-We were in Brno (pronounced Berno), the historic capital of Moravia, and very close to Slovakia.
-The restaurant was the most gourmet restaurant we ate in – the kind of place that probably does celery root foam and candied saffron, and would fit right into San Francisco’s restaurant scene.
+We were in Brno (pronounced Berno), the historic capital of Moravia, very close to Slovakia.
+The restaurant was by far the most gourmet restaurant we ate in the entire trip.
+The kind of place that probably does celery root foam and candied saffron, and would fit right into San Francisco’s classy restaurant scene.

 - 1 cup water

 - 1 teaspoon raz el hanout spice or pumpkin pie spice

 - 1/4 teaspoon turmeric

 - Warm the olive oil in a heavy bottomed pot over medium heat, and add the onion.
 Cover the pot and sweat the onion until very tender, 5 - 10 minutes.